-Banff and Lake Louise are a utopia for skiers and snowboarders.
-Three easily accessible world-class ski resorts, lightweight powder, the most stunningly scenic backdrop, and a serious après scene.
-It’s a must-visit location for all snow lovers, no matter your experience.
+The Banff and Lake Louise region is a utopia for skiers and snowboarders, offering three easily accessible world-class ski resorts, lightweight powder, a stunningly scenic backdrop, and a serious après scene.
+It’s a must-visit location for all snow lovers, no matter your level of experience.

+Banff National Park is home to Banff Sunshine, Lake Louise Ski Resort, and Mt.
+Norquay ski resorts.
 The slopes are easily accessible via car or the regularly scheduled bus services.
 Once you are on the mountain you will find a variety of terrain for all levels of skiers and snowboarders.
 Experience some of the lightest, fluffiest snow you will ever have the joy of shredding, and smaller lift lines than most other big ski resorts.
+Skiing isn't the only activity you can do on the slopes with tubing and snowshoeing also available.
 The season is a long one around here, starting in mid-November and stretching through to late-May.